2007 Spec + Annual Upgrades

-The decison to buy her has proven to be a good one, because whilst she will never win races, she is without doubt a really practical and safe boat, well suited to our climate in the northern hemisphere.
-Without doubt she meets our requirements for safe comfortable family “sailing/boating”.
+The decison to buy her has proven to be a good one, because whilst she will never win races, she is without doubt a really practical and safe boat, well suited to our climate in the northern hemisphere and meets our requirements for a safe comfortable and secure family boat to sail the West Coast of Scotland.

-Apart from the “workboat/lifeboat hull shape” which I fell in love with, other factors that swayed me, included the fact that she had been totally refurbished/rewired in 2004 to a very high standard and also had a brand new Perkins 92hp engine fitted at the same time.
+Apart from the double ended “old lifeboat hull shape” which I fell in love with, other factors that swayed me included the fact that she had been totally and professionaly refurbished/rewired in 2004/2005 to a very high standard, and she also had a brand new Perkins 92hp engine installed at the same time – no shortage of torque with this amount of power and large 3 bladed prop!

 Hull Number 40.